Thlayli/plex-genres-from-tags/README.md

 - library_number (found in the URL as source= when browsing a library)
 - search_string (optional artist name, limit which artist(s) are changed, matches partial names)
 - skip_artists (optional list of strings to skip, e.g. ['Various Artists','Musical Cast'] )
-- date_range (optional start date - change only recently added albums and affected artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
+- date_range (optional - change only recently-added albums and related artists - date as yyyy-mm-dd or duration e.g. 6h, 14d, or 1y)
 - tag delimiter (how tags are separated in your ID3 tags, usually ";")
 - starting_index (in case you have to stop the script. restarts from X index)
 - copy to styles (true/false - do you want the genre tags to also replace existing styles)